-The Nomination and Remuneration Committee considers the outcome of the annual Evaluation before recommending the changes in the remuneration of the Executive Directors and appointment / re-appointment of Directors.
+The Nomination and Remuneration Committee considers the outcome of the Annual Evaluation before recommending the changes in the remuneration of the Executive Directors and appointment / re-appointment of Directors.

-The remuneration of the Managing Director is reviewed by the NRC based on certain criteria such as industry benchmarks, Company's growth and performance and the responsibilities shouldered by him.
 The remuneration of the Managing Director comprises salary, perquisites, allowances and benefits and commission.
 Annual salary increment and commission or incentive remuneration is decided by the NRC within the overall ceilings prescribed under the Act and in line with the terms and conditions approved by the shareholders.
 The recommendation of the NRC is placed before the Board for its approval.